Do current observations support transient acceleration of our universe?: Acknowledgments

 \section{Acknowledgments}

+The authors are thankful to the referees for some important comments that helped us to improve the quality of the manuscript.
 SP was supported by the Mathematical Research Impact-Centric Support Scheme (MATRICS), File No. MTR/2018/000940, given by the Science and Engineering Research Board (SERB), Govt. of India.
 WY was supported by the National Natural Science Foundation of China under Grants No. 11705079 and No. 11647153.